platform-experience/serviceportal-widget-library/pe-ng-line-chart/README.md

 ## Additional Information/Notes

-Can be used as a boilerplate for getting your Google Analytics implementation started; simply add your page & event tracking or customize as needed.
-Use right out-of-box for basic reporting needs.
+Use out-of-box for a two series line chart with random data or customize as needed.

 ## Installation